 The bonus is that Medjugorje is only 25 kilometers from Bosnia and Herzegovina’s other major attraction, Mostar.
 We recommend you visit both destinations while there!

 Split To Medjugorje Bus

-As always, taking a bus is your cheapest mode of transport in Croatia, and there are several companies which will take you from the Split bus station or airport to Medjugorje.
-Travel times vary from 2.5 – 4 hours depending on the bus you take and the number of stops along the way with bus tickets costing from €7- €18 euros.
+As always, taking a bus is your cheapest mode of transport in Croatia, and several companies will take you from the Split bus station or airport to Medjugorje.
+Travel times vary from 2.5 to 4 hours depending on the bus you take and the number of stops along the way.
+Bus tickets cost 7- 18 euro.

-A private transfer from Split to Medjugorje will cost you more than the bus with prices starting at €135 for a car which seats up to 4 passengers or €155 a minivan which seats up to 8 passengers.
+A private transfer from Split to Medjugorje will cost you more than the bus.
+Prices start at 140 euro for a car that seats up to 3 passengers or 160 euro for a minivan seating up to 8 passengers.